Avoid Overeating During the Holidays: A Guide to Guilt-Free Celebrations

 Roasted,Whole,Chicken,,Rice,,Pumpkin,,Corn,,Honey,,Nuts,,Vegetable,Salads

-Holidays like Thanksgiving and Christmas are a tempting time that often lead us to overindulge with extra sweets and food.
+Holidays like Thanksgiving and Christmas are tempting times that often lead us to overindulge with extra sweets and food.
 In fact, studies show the average American consumes almost three times the recommended daily caloric intake on Thanksgiving alone.
 This is a major risk for weight gain and other subsequent health problems.
 Because of this extra food, some people might find themselves a little bit heavier than normal in the post-holiday season.
 These seasonal pounds can then add up over the years.
 Here are some tips to avoid overeating during the holidays, making it easier to enjoy our favorite holiday dishes without regret.

 5 Tips to Avoid Overeating During the Holidays